"Education is Affordable in the Netherlands"

 What are the factors influencing international students to study in the Netherlands?

-We conducted a small survey among our newly graduated internationals who have just received their degrees at Wittenborg University of Applied Sciences’ 2018 Summer Graduation Ceremony.
+We conducted a small survey among our newly graduated internationals who have just received their degrees at WUAS’ 2018 Summer Graduation Ceremony.

 The most consistent answer seems to be that the Netherlands not only offers quality higher education, but also good value for money compared to other countries where English is widely-spoken, such as the UK or the US.